ct-analytics/EstherBot/README.md

 This is just a test.
+Try 2!

 # EstherBot built using the Smooch Bot example
 If you want a slightly more sophisticated setup and are comfortable using the console then go see the original here: https://github.com/smooch/smooch-bot-example